Best Lights That Support Google Assistant Android Central 2021

 - Outdoor lantern: Philips Hue Econic Outdoor Wall Lantern

 Philips Hue lights go far beyond light bulbs, with one of the best ones being the Hue Go.
-The Hue Go works completely wireless and can be on for up to three hours at a time before needing to charge up.
-It can showcase a multitude of colors, connects to your existing Philips hub, and serves as a gorgeous piece of accent lighting for both indoor and outdoor use.
+The Hue Go works completely wirelessly and can be on for up to three hours at a time before needing to charge up.
+It can showcase many colors, connect to your existing Philips hub, and serves as a gorgeous piece of accent lighting for indoor and outdoor use.

 The LightStrip is another excellent accent piece under the Philips Hue line, with this one being better-suited for permanent indoor use.
 You can attach the LightStrip to any solid surface and cut it to get the perfect length.
 If you buy extensions, you can make the LightStrip up to 10 meters long.
 It shows off various shades of white and all the colors you could ask for.

 The C-Sleep by GE stands out for a couple of good reasons.
 For one thing, it's a smart A19 bulb that doesn't require a hub of any kind.
 Just by the bulb, screw it in, connect it to the C by GE app, and you're good to go.
-With the Sleep model here, it automatically changes its color temperature throughout the day to put minimal strain on your eyes.
+It's available in color, tunable white, and soft white, and you can get a two or four-pack.

 Like the idea of Philips Hue bulbs but want something a little more affordable?
 With this Sengled kit, you get two A19 multicolor bulbs and the smart hub that enables voice control with Google Assistant.
 You can set the lights on schedules, control them manually, and create custom scenes.
 With one hub, you can have up to 64 bulbs connected at once.